JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

-Our main theorem connects \Z{}-JSJ decompositions and Friedl--Tillmann polytopes~\cite{Friedl2015Two}.
-This gives a connected between JSJ decompositions and these polytopes, as JSJ decompositions are refinements of \Z{}-JSJ decompositions \cite[Section 9.5]{Guirardel2017JSJ}.
-This connection is significant because it means that, under our assumptions, the \Z{}-JSJ decomposition of $\langle a, b\mid R\rangle$ can be understood simply by investigating the relator $R$, which yields fast algorithmic results (see below).
+Our main theorem connects \ZC{}-JSJ decompositions and Friedl--Tillmann polytopes~\cite{Friedl2015Two}.
+This connection is significant because it means that, under our assumptions, the \ZC{}-JSJ decomposition of $\langle a, b\mid R\rangle$ can be understood simply by investigating the relator $R$, which yields fast algorithmic results (see below).
+Furthermore, this gives a connection between JSJ decompositions and these polytopes, as JSJ decompositions are refinements of \ZC{}-JSJ decompositions \cite[Section 9.5]{Guirardel2017JSJ}.

+Friedl--Tillmann polytopes are only defined for two-generator one-relator groups, and such groups are of central importance in the theory of one-relator groups.
+For example, it is a classical result that every one-relator group embeds into a two-generator one-relator group \cite[Corollary 4.10.1]{mks}, while Louder--Wilton have pointed out that all known examples of pathological one-relator groups have two generators \cite{louder2018negative}.
+Moreover, \BS{}-free two-generator one-relator groups are particularly important: It is a famous conjecture of Gersten that every \BS{}-free one-relator group is hyperbolic (see \cite[p.~228]{Gersten1992}, \cite[Remark, p.~734]{Allcock1999homological}), and Linton proved that this conjecture reduces to the two generator case \cite[Corollary 5.7]{Linton2024}, i.e.\ every \BS{}-free one-relator group is hyperbolic if and only if every \BS{}-free two-generator one-relator group is hyperbolic.

-We say that a one-ended group has \emph{trivial \Z{}-JSJ decomposition} if it has a \Z{}-JSJ decomposition which is a single vertex with no edges, and \emph{non-trivial} otherwise (see Convention \ref{conv:JSJ}).
+We say that a one-ended group has \emph{trivial \ZC{}-JSJ decomposition} if it has a \ZC{}-JSJ decomposition which is a single vertex with no edges, and \emph{non-trivial} otherwise (see Convention \ref{conv:JSJ}).